Description

 Using this definition on our asset we see for example:

-• Looking at the average days under water of 154 days in the last 5 years of Invesco Global Water ETF, we see it is relatively larger, thus worse in comparison to the benchmark SPY (123 days)
+• Looking at the average time in days below previous high water mark of 157 days in the last 5 years of Invesco Global Water ETF, we see it is relatively greater, thus worse in comparison to the benchmark SPY (123 days)

-• Compared with SPY (178 days) in the period of the last 3 years, the average time in days below previous high water mark of 226 days is larger, thus worse.
+• Compared with SPY (178 days) in the period of the last 3 years, the average days below previous high of 227 days is greater, thus worse.

 Performance (YTD)